Graycemuthui/Graycemuthui/README.md

 </h1>
 <h3 align="center">A software developer and artist from Nairobi, Kenya.</h3>

 <p align="center">I'm a full stack software developer student, and an artist.
-I enjoy making web applications and music as they both require a lot of creativity, and I'm working on being the best on both fields</p>
+I enjoy making web applications and music as they both require a lot of creativity, and I'm working on being the best on both fields.
+I really enjoy solving problems and I am open to work.</p>

 ---